AdamSzablewski/SocialMediaApp/README.md

 The application also ensures secure AES-256 encryption for messages.

 In cases such as forgotten password the application will also send a one time password to the users email adress.
+In this project I used concepts such as asynchronous programming, aspect oriented programming and object oriented programming.
 #### Try the project here: [Coming soon]